 Last year we saw a spate of high-profile cyber security breaches that all had one thing in common – they originated from a malicious insider.
-As cybersecurity professionals, its easy to become so focused on the external threats that we can often forget the threats that could be sitting right beside us (literally).
-It’s a pretty frightening thing to think about, I mean, if Joe Blogs didn’t get the promotion he went for, he’ll be upset, but is he upset enough to become malicious?
+As cybersecurity professionals, its easy to become so focused on the external threats that we can often forget the threat who could be sitting right beside us (literally).
+It’s a pretty frightening thing to think about.
+If Joe Blogs didn’t get the promotion he went for, he’ll be upset... but is he upset enough to become malicious?
 Surely not.
 We put the notion of an insider threat to the back of our minds and tell ourselves that we couldn’t possibly be working with anyone who would be a big enough jerk to compromise the business’s reputation, operations or even existence.
 But let’s get real – Tesla, Facebook, Coca Cola… the US Government.
 No one’s immune, and if that’s the case, we should all assess the risk and defend accordingly.
 So then, what is an insider threat?
 What are the motivations for malicious activity?
 And why should organizations have a strategy to mitigate the risk that an insider threat could pose?
 We’ll cover all these points and more in this blog.

 What is an Insider Threat?

-Daniel Costa at The Carnegie Mellon University CERT Insider Threat Center, defines an insider threat as ‘the potential for an individual who has or had authorized access to an organization's assets to use their access, either maliciously or unintentionally, to act in a way that could negatively affect the organization.1
+I think one of the best definitions I've come across is from Daniel Costa at The Carnegie Mellon University CERT Insider Threat Center - he defines an insider threat as ‘the potential for an individual who has or had authorized access to an organization's assets to use their access, either maliciously or unintentionally, to act in a way that could negatively affect the organization.1